gohugoio/hugo/content/content-management/formats.md

 ---
 title: Supported Content Formats
 linktitle: Content Formats
-description: Hugo uses the Blackfriday markdown parser for content files but also provides support for additional syntaxes (eg, Asciidoc) via external helpers.
+description: Markdown is natively supported in Hugo and is parsed by the feature-rich and incredibly speed Blackfriday parse.
+Hugo also provides support for additional syntaxes (eg, Asciidoc) via external helpers.
 date: 2017-01-10
 publishdate: 2017-01-10
 lastmod: 2017-01-10